dfinity/motoko/stdlib/examples/produce-exchange/README.md

     allocation, de-allocation and movement messages, as per discussion in the 2019.03.12 ActorScript Team meeting.

- 2. For now, wan we assume that the canister is maintained by the central authority?
+ 2. For now, can we assume that the canister is maintained by the central authority?

  3. "Conditional updates" -- important to Mack